-There are certain risks associated with the execution of Syncrude's major projects, including without limitation, the Mildred Lake mine train replacements, the centrifuge plant at the Mildred Lake mine and future growth and development projects.
-These risks include: our ability to obtain the necessary regulatory, environmental and other approvals; Syncrude's ability to successfully consult with local stakeholders and Aboriginal groups; the impact of technology on operations and processes and how new complex technology may not perform as expected; risks relating to schedule, resources and costs, including the availability and cost of materials, equipment and qualified personnel, especially skilled construction and engineering labour; the impact of general economic, business and market conditions; the impact of weather conditions; our ability to finance growth if commodity prices were to stay at low levels for an extended period; the impact of new entrants to the oil sands business which could take the form of competition for skilled people, increased demands on the Wood Buffalo Region, Alberta infrastructure (for example, housing, roads and schools) and price competition for products sold into the marketplace; and the effect of changing government regulation and public expectations in relation to the impact of oil sands development on the environment.
+There are risks associated with the execution of Syncrude's major projects and future growth and development projects.
+These risks include: our ability to obtain the necessary regulatory, environmental and other approvals; Syncrude's ability to successfully consult with local stakeholders and Aboriginal groups; the impact of technology on operations and processes and how new complex technology may not perform as expected; risks relating to the commissioning and integration of new facilities into a complex operation; risks relating to schedule, resources and costs, including the availability and cost of materials, equipment and qualified personnel, especially skilled construction and engineering labour; the impact of general economic, business and market conditions; the impact of weather conditions; our ability to finance growth if commodity prices were to stay at low levels for an extended period; the impact of new entrants to the oil sands business which could take the form of competition for skilled people, increased demands on the Wood Buffalo Region, Alberta infrastructure (for example, housing, roads and schools) and price competition for products sold into the marketplace; and the effect of changing government regulation and public expectations in relation to the impact of oil sands development on the environment.